jurij-jukic/sample-hyperapp/README.md

 ### Create an implementation plan

-Carefully read the prompt; look carefully at `instructions.txt` (if it exists) and in the resources/ directory.
+Carefully read the prompt; look carefully at `instructions.md` (if it exists) and in the resources/ directory.
 In particular, note the example applications `resources/example-apps/sign/`, `resources/example-apps/id/`, and `resources/example-apps/file-explorer`.
 `sign` and `id` demonstrate local messaging.
 `file-explorer` demonstrates VFS interactions.

-Expand the prompt and/or `instructions.txt` into a detailed implementation plan.
+Expand the prompt and/or `instructions.md` into a detailed implementation plan.
 The implementor will be starting from this existing template that exists at `skeleton-app/` and `ui/`.

 Note in particular that bindings for the UI will be generated when the app is built with `kit build --hyperapp`.